 At age 65, the untouched monies in your CPF account would be paid out to you monthly through CPF LIFE.
 The more money you have left in your CPF Retirement Account, the higher your monthly CPF LIFE payouts will be.
 There is no minimum sum required in your CPF account for you to receive the CPF LIFE payouts — the payouts will simply be pro-rated according to how much savings you have.

 Instead of only saving for the future, you can cut down on your expenses now by contributing to your Supplementary Retirement Scheme (SRS) account and receiving tax breaks — your SRS contributions are eligible for tax relief (subject to personal tax relief cap) the following year.
-Upon reaching the statutory retirement age (62 as of time of writing), you can withdraw up to $40,000 of your SRS savings per year tax-free.
+Upon reaching the statutory retirement age (63 with effect from 1 July 2022), you can withdraw up to $40,000 of your SRS savings per year tax-free.